sigasi/sigasi_insights/releasenotes/sigasi-4.00.md

 # SystemVerilog State Machines

-The [/manual/views#fsm] now also visualizes `enum`-based statemachines in your SystemVerilog code.
+The [State Machine View][/manual/views#fsm] now also visualizes `enum`-based statemachines in your SystemVerilog code.
 This view automatically updates while you are editing your code and gives a convenient way to visually inspect and navigate your code, even when your code is still unfinished or broken.

 You can open the state machine view by right clicking in the editor and selecting **Show In > State Machines**.